Saksham989Gupta/Cricket-Data-Analysis/README.md

 <br>
 # Results
 The dashboard provides a analysis of player performances.<br><br>
-Insights into the best openers, middle order, finishers, all rounders, bowlers based on defined parameters in AIM file(given).<br><br>
+Insights into the best openers, middle order, finishers, all rounders and bowlers based on defined parameters in AIM file(given).<br><br>
 Helped to form an optimal 11-player team based on performance in the T20 World Cup 2022<br>